zebpalmer/WeatherAlerts/README.rst

 Current Relase:
 ===================
 The current release of WeatherAlerts is 0.4.9 and is avilible on pypi.
-The next version 5.x will not be backwards compatible with the 4.x branch as there are significant improvement.
+The next version, 5.x, will not be backwards compatible with the 4.x as there are significant improvements.
 Please test any scripts that rely on WeatherAlerts before upgrading.